 as an extra sipping coffee in the background, as a blur of

 traffic passing on the highway, as a lighted window at dusk.

 foreground at the same time and at all times.
 It's just how you

 look at it, and it's what you choose to focus on, and it's how

 much you understand, and how much you know.

-Everyone needs someone in their life to share life with, even if
+Everyone needs someone in their life to share life with

 it's only for a moment.
 You can live by yourself and still be social once